 Galea embarked on an ambitious project, that of writing a string quartet, Souls.
 He finished this project within 4 months and the work was performed at the St. James Cavalier, Valletta on the 2nd of November 2013.

-In 2014, he was tasked to compose a festive march named Il-Primo for the Kristu Sultan Band Club in Paola, of which he became Assistant to the Maestro in 2015.
+In 2014, he also was tasked to compose a festive march named Il-Primo for the Kristu Sultan Band Club in Paola, of which he became Assistant to the Maestro in 2015.

-In 2019, Galea, contributed musically as part of a team, as a composer, in a project for a thesis for a second degree at the University of Malta.
-This project, which was presented by Mr Ray Axiaq, was called Painting Sound: An Investigation of the Relation between the Motions of Sound and Abstract Painting.
+In 2019, Galea, contributed musically as part of a team, as a composer, in a project of a Thesis of a second degree in the University of Malta, presented by Mr. Ray Axiaq, named Painting Sound: An Investigation of the Relation between the Motions of Sound and Abstract Painting.
 In 2019, he presented and obtained an FLCM Diploma in Art Music Composition from the Thames Valley University in London.

 In 2020, two contemporary string quartets, were adjudicated as winners in the Malta International Composition Competition™ earning Galea a Special Diploma Prize Winner as Europe’s Most Promising Composer of 2020.

 In 2020, completed a Diploma course in the University of Malta, Diploma in Wind Band Studies.